FREE 5-Ingredient Recipe EBook

 -

-Heat butter in a large saute pan or wok over medium heat.
-Add minced garlic and saute until fragrant.
+Heat the butter in a large skillet with tall sides over medium heat.
+Add minced garlic and saute for about 1 minute, until fragrant.

 -

-Add spinach.
-Saute for 2 to 4 minutes, until wilted.
-If the pan is too full to stir at first, cover it for a minute or two, which will let the spinach at the bottom wilt.
-Then you can start to stir in a folding motion.
+Add the spinach.
+Saute for 2-4 minutes, until just barely wilted.
+If the pan is too full to stir or you can't fit all the spinach, add what you can and cover for 1-2 minutes, which will let the spinach at the bottom wilt.
+Then you can start to stir in a folding motion and add more as needed.

 -

-Add heavy cream, cream cheese, sea salt, black pepper, and Italian seasoning.
-Stir constantly until the cream cheese melts, then cook a few minutes until thickened.
+Add the heavy cream, cream cheese, Italian seasoning, sea salt, and black pepper.
+Stir constantly until the cream cheese melts, then simmer for 2-3 minutes until thickened.
+(The sauce will thicken more as it cools from hot to warm.)

 -